 Suggested by The World Pursuit

-Besides truffles Motovun is also great for hiking and biking and just taking in the incredible views.
+Besides truffles Motovun is also great for other fun activities in Croatia like hiking and biking and just taking in the incredible views.

 8. Explore the town of Skradin

 Suggested by Yashy Murphy from Baby & Life

 The scenic and serene town of Skradin is filled with energy during the summer months and is perfect during a summer holiday in Croatia.

 While many use the town merely as a pit stop on the way into the Krka National Park, it warrants a proper stop because it truly is a hidden gem.

 Its pedestrian-only downtown core by the waterfront is filled with shops, cafes and restaurants serving the famous Skradin Risotto and Skradinska Torta.